 This lunch chart has saved me a lot of time each morning.
 When the students come into the classroom each day, the first thing they do before getting started on their morning work is put their name on the lunch choice they’d like that day.

-Hot lunch is whatever the kitchen is serving hot that day, cold lunch is a ham sandwich the kitchen offers, milk is for just milk/water bottle, and home means they brought their own lunch.
+Hot lunch is whatever the kitchen is serving hot that day, cold lunch is a ham sandwich the kitchen offers, milk is a carton of milk or a water bottle from the cafeteria, and home means they brought their own lunch.

 At the top where it says Lunch Choices, I use a dry erase marker to write what the kitchen is offering that day.
-I laminated the chart so I could write on it and so it wouldn’t get ruined.
+I laminated the chart so I could write on it/erase and it won’t get ruined.

 It makes taking attendance and the lunch count so much easier because whoever didn’t move their name off the top of the chart each day was absent, and then I could easily mark down the choices the kids chose for lunch.